 - Front office medical assistant

 Graduates of a bachelor's degree program qualify for administrative and managerial positions in the field.
-Master's-level training prepares individuals for roles as senior administrators and managers.
+Master's-level training prepares individuals to be senior administrators and managers.